A note on mock automorphic forms and the BPS index: Mock modular forms and representation theory

 On the other hand, all discrete series representations are cohomological.
 Recall that $(\g,K)$-cohomology is computed from the chain complexes $C^i(\g;\mathfrak k, V)=\mathrm{Hom}_\mathfrak k(\wedge^i(\g/\mathfrak k),V)$, and the $(\g,K)$-module $V$ is called cohomological if there exists a finite-dimensional representation $M_\lambda$ of $G$, or equivalently, a $(\g,K)$-module $M_\lambda$ such that $H^*(\g,K,V\otimes M_\lambda)$ is nonzero.

 Thus a possible candidate for a mock automorphic form is the following decomposition: \begin{defi} Let $\pi$ be a generic\footnote{This is simply to guarantee the existence of a Whittaker model; we expect that this condition can be relaxed.} automorphic representation on $G$.
-Suppose that for any $F\in\pi$ there is a decomposition \be F =F^+ + F^- \ee in terms of the Fourier-Whittaker expansion of $F$, where $F^+$ is generates a (possibly reducible) cohomological $(\g,K)$-module.
+Suppose that for any $F\in\pi$ there is a decomposition

+in terms of the Fourier-Whittaker expansion of $F$, where $F^+$ is generates a (possibly reducible) cohomological $(\g,K)$-module.
 Then $F^+$ is called a mock automorphic form, and $F^-$ the completion of $F^+$. \end{defi}

 \begin{rem} The definition given above allows for growing Fourier coefficients, and generalizations the notion of a mock modular form being the `holomorphic part' of a non-holomorphic function.
 On the other hand, it is clear that this definition is lacking in that the completion $F^-$ is not explicitly given, for example in terms of differential operators, and hence there as yet no shadow associated to it. \end{rem}